pitizzzle/physics-simulations-balls/level-0-the-basics.md

 <br><br>

+## update rules
++ To perform a time step, we apply certain update rules.
++ A critical characteristic is, that update rules are (in contrast to the underlying laws of physics !!) not right or wrong.
+All update rules are only approximations, or "styles" you could say.
++ Update rule sets differ in ..
+  - complexity (less is better) ..
+  - and accuracy/realism (more is better).
++ The accuracy and realism of a set of update rules depends on the concrete circumstances in your simulation.
+  - See "Level 3 - Wall Collisions Deterministic" as a good example for that.
+Especially if you compare with "XXXXXX" (Level 6? averaged velocities for spring collisions)
++ So you have to assess which update rules are best suited for your simulation.
+It's not always that easy.
+  - Either you go the theoretical path, trying to figure out on paper which appromixations are most accurate, ..
+  - or you go the practical path, simply piting different update rule sets against each other and comparing their results (which is often easier and faster, but may leave some insights undiscovered).

+<br><br>

 ## dimensions, coordinate system
 + We stick to 2D simulations.
   - They are a lot easier than 3D simulations but make almost the same amount of fun, because our screens are flat anyway.